Some of us distrust God because we question the fairness of his salvation plan.

 Unlike us, however, God is perfect.
 His sense of fairness is more acute than ours, and his judgments are always righteous.

-Consequently, God is more concerned about the fairness of his salvation plan than we could ever be, and his determinations about what is and is not fair are more accurate than ours.
+Consequently, God is more concerned with the fairness of his salvation plan than we could ever be, and his determinations about what is and is not fair are more accurate than ours.

 God’s Goal